Connect with others who understand.

 Finding Financial Support

-You’ll need to keep medical and employment records organized when you have MS. If you stop working and want to apply for disability benefits — such as Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) — you’ll need documentation.
+You’ll need to keep medical and employment records organized when you have MS. If you stop working and want to apply for disability benefits such as Social Security Disability Income (SSDI) or Supplemental Security Income (SSI), you’ll need documentation.

-“I recommend having all of your medical reports in order when applying for SSDI,” wrote one MyMSTeam member.
+“I recommend having all of your medical reports in order when applying for SSDI,” one MyMSTeam member advised.
 “Go back in time and collect everything.
 After filing, you will get a letter within 30 to 45 days stating something about requesting reports from your doctors.
 Do not wait.
 You should have collected all your records by now, so call Social Security and request an appointment to drop off your reports.”

 Adjusting to Life Without Work